konradmalik/neovim-flake/readme.md

 The older `black` from the devshell will take precedence over the one provided by this flake, because devshell works by prepending to PATH.

-## Things to note

-- Uses `NVIM_APPNAME` to differentiate from other Neovim instances.
-It's set to `neovim-pde` or `neovim-pde-hm` for home-manager (configurable) or `nvim` when running in "dev mode".

 ### Home Manager

-There is a home-manager module provided, which links the configuration to your `XDG_CONFIG_HOME` folder and loads it from there.
+There is a home-manager module provided with some additional options and QOL improvements.

-This is the recommended way to use this flake "day-to-day" in your NixOS system.

 ### Self-contained mode